Max Esterson: Sportscar career

 Following his Formula 2 exit, it was announced that Esterson would make his sportscar racing debut in the uppermost category of the IMSA SportsCar Championship, driving a Porsche 963 for JDC–Miller MotorSports at Petit Le Mans.
-Esterson claimed that he considered this race a "test" owing to his lack of experience.
+Esterson stated that he considered this race a "test" owing to his lack of experience.
+Esterson was later confirmed to make his debut in the GTD Pro class with RLL Team McLaren at the 2026 24 Hours of Daytona.

 Personal life

 Esterson grew up in New York City going to the Allen-Stevenson School and attended Regis High School, graduating in 2021.
+His older brother, Hugh, is also a racing driver.